Shelley Sweeney: Career

-Upon completion of classwork for her Master's degree, Sweeney accepted a position as University Archivist at the University of Regina, which position she held from 1983 to 1998.
-She was appointed Head of the University of Manitoba Archives in 1998 and, subsequently, Coordinator of FIPPA (Freedom of Information and Protection of Privacy Act) and later, PHIA (Personal Health Information Act) for the University.
-Responsibility for these two additional portfolios ended when the University's organizational structure shifted the FIPPA Office to the Vice-President Administration in 2008.
+Upon completion of classwork for her master's degree, Sweeney accepted a position as University Archivist at the University of Regina, which position she held from 1983 to 1998.
+She was appointed Head of the University of Manitoba Archives in 1998 and, subsequently, Coordinator of FIPPA (Freedom of Information and Protection of Privacy Act) and later, PHIA (Personal Health Information Act) for the university.
+Responsibility for these two additional portfolios ended when the university's organizational structure shifted the FIPPA Office to the vice-president administration in 2008.

 At the University of Manitoba Archives, Sweeney devoted a great deal of energy to "expand, make accessible and promote the collections that document Spiritualism and psychical research in Canada," concentrating in particular on the Hamilton Family fonds.

 From 2009 to 2012 Sweeney was on the bid committee that proposed to steward the archives of the national Truth and Reconciliation Commission once the Commission had wrapped up its work.
 Once the bid was successful, she was appointed co-chair with Deborah Young to the Implementation Committee for the proposed National Centre for Truth and Reconciliation from 2013 to 2014, and was a member of the leadership team from 2014 to 2015.
 This led Sweeney to begin the process of indigenizing the University of Manitoba Archives.

 Sweeney taught sections on description, outreach, and advocacy and provided support by examining theses and supervising interns for the Master's of Archival Studies program in the history department at the University of Manitoba.
 Upon retirement, Sweeney was appointed Senior Scholar and then in 2021 was made Librarian (Archivist) Emerita.

 Professional activities

-Sweeney was Editor of the ACA (Association of Canadian Archivists) Bulletin from 1985 to 1987 and president of the Association of Canadian Archivists from 1998 to 2000, among other positions in that organization.
+Sweeney was editor of the ACA (Association of Canadian Archivists) Bulletin from 1985 to 1987 and president of the Association of Canadian Archivists from 1998 to 2000, among other positions in that organization.
 She was the principal author of the first Code of Ethics for the Canadian archival profession.
 She was made a Fellow by the ACA in 2011.
 She served as Secretary of the international Academy of Certified Archivists from 2003 to 2005.
 She helped found the Saskatchewan Council of Archives and Archivists in 1986, the Saskatchewan Archivists Society in 1988 (now the Saskatchewan Council for Archives and Archivists), and the Section on University and Research Institution Archives (SUV) of the International Council on Archives in 1992.
 She served as Secretary of the Academy of Certified Archivists from 2003 to 2005.
-From 2006–2008, she was Secretary General of the Bureau of Canadian Archivists, appointed by the ACA and representing Canadian archival professional interests abroad.
+From 2006 to 2008, she was secretary general of the Bureau of Canadian Archivists, appointed by the ACA and representing Canadian archival professional interests abroad.
 She was appointed the ACA representative on the Sectoral Committee of the Canadian Commission for UNESCO in 2009.
 She presented papers at many conferences in Canada and around the world and has published widely on a number of topics.